brookhong/Surfingkeys/README.md

 To press `p` to enter ephemeral PassThrough mode, which will automatically quit after 1 second.

+### Lurk mode

+User can specify the pages where Surfingkeys will lurk until it is called out by `Alt-i` or `p`(for ephemeral case), such as

+    settings.lurkingPattern = /https:\/\/github\.com|.*confluence.*/i;

+If the loading page matches with the `lurkingPattern`, Surfingkeys will enter `lurk` mode by default, in which mode only `Alt-i` and `p` are registered by Surfingkeys to activate `normal` mode.
+When user presses `Esc` or timeout, Surfingkeys reverts back to `lurk` mode.

+The extension icon in toolbar reflects current status of Surfingkeys,

+* Grey -- disabled.
+* Half Grey/Half Color -- lurking.
+* Color -- enabled.

 ## Omnibar

 The omnibar provides kinds of functions that need user input, for example,